V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 * Simple Universal tool plate.
 Mount any extruder, laser, dragknife, pen, etc...
 * Carbon fiber and linear rails.
 Quiet, accurate, and light where it is needed.
 The larger the build the more noticeable the weight loss.
-* CAD files are available!
+* [CAD files are available](https://a360.co/381SaiQ)!
 Edit it to your hearts content, this is an open design and is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
 * Very few unique printed parts, so editing is simple.
 11(?), at last count.

 # This Printer

-If you just want to open a box and have a ready 3D printer there are a few solid options out there.
+If you just want to open a box and have a ready 3D printer there are a few solid options out there, this really is not one of those.
 The MP3DP Repeat is a printer for those of you that want to build one, get your hands dirty, and learn a thing or two!
 Currently, this is just a guide, not a full set of instructions.
 If anything is unclear let us know and we can add a picture or two.
 Hopefully nothing is too tricky here.